Fred Pickhard: 1927

 He was captain of the 1927 team.

-Later years
+Later life

 After his football career, Pickhard moved to Oregon in 1938 and married Lucile Hoober.
 They had three children- Penny, Barbara, and Fred III- and eventually had nine grandchildren.
 He also coached football and eventually started a long-term career with the Goodyear Tire & Rubber Company in Portland, Oregon as a service manager.
 He died of heart failure in his Portland home on April 11, 1993.
 Pickhard is buried at the Portland Memorial Mausoleum.